About the Royal Highland Yacht Club

 The Royal Highland Yacht Club is delighted to welcome new members who sail on the West Coast of Scotland.
 The RHYC is a cruising club and we do not arrange racing events although we are well represented on the committee that organises the West Highland Yachting Week in July/August each year.
 We have around 640 members of which about half are fairly active in the Club.

-We issue three Newsletters each year and other publications such as an annual Journal, tide tables and list of members.
+We issue three Newsletters each year, an annual Journal, and list of members.

 There is a joining fee of £50 and our annual membership fee is currently £30.
 We also offer family membership; so that a family (consisting of two adults and any young persons between 10 and 18 years of age) living at the same address can join by paying only one joining fee.
 The annual membership is £30 for each adult (over 18) and £5 for each cadet member (from 10 to 18).

 The Club does not have a Club House but instead holds most shore-based events in Oban; although in the last few years we have also arranged a winter event.
-These have included visits to Scotland’s Museum of Transport and Travel in Glasgow and to Dundee to tour three historic ships moored there.
-Last year we even went to Stockholm for a long weekend where, amongst other events, we visited the Vasa museum.
+These have included visits to Scotland’s Museum of Transport in Glasgow and to Dundee to tour three historic ships moored there.
+More recent trips included Stockholm to visit the Vasa museum, and Liverpool to visit various sites of nautical interest.

 Some musters are followed by an optional cruise in company.
-The Spring Muster in May is usually followed by a mini-cruise in local waters and last year the Summer Muster at the end of June was followed by the Club’s cruise in company to the southern isles of the Outer Hebrides.
-The mini-cruise is informal and open to all, whether or not attending the Spring Muster.
+The Spring Muster in May is usually followed by a mini-cruise in local waters and on alternate years the Summer Muster at the end of June is followed by the Club’s cruise in company covering the waters of the West Coast of Scotland and Ireland The mini-cruise is informal and open to all, whether or not attending the Spring Muster.
 As major cruises in company, with a number of Club events during the cruise, require careful planning then prior registration is essential.
 There is a charge for some of the events that take place during the cruise-in-company however these events are not mandatory.

 The application form has to be signed by a proposer and a seconder; both have to have been members of the RHYC for at least two years and not from the same family.
 Attending an event is a good place to meet potential proposers and seconders should you not know anyone who is currently a member of the Club (Flag Officers and Committee Members will help with this).
 It normally takes around three weeks for the Committee to consider an application.